Carpet flooring care & maintenance

-- If your hardwood floor has a polyurethane finish never use a paste wax on it.
-If your hardwood floor has a wax finish never use a polyurethane finish.
+- If your hardwood floor has a polyurethane finish, never use a paste wax on it.
+If your hardwood floor has a wax finish, never use a polyurethane finish.
 These products are not interchangeable.

-- If soil is left on grout surface for long periods of time it will leave a stain mark in that area.
+- If the soil is left on grout surface for long periods of time it will leave a stain mark in that area.
 All Express Flooring grout has stain resistance sealing in it, but not stain proof.

 - You can sweep, vacuum, or dust mop but do not use a dust mop with oils.
 A microfiber mop system is recommended.

-- A razor blade or putty knife can be used to remove tar, chewing gum or any other stubborn spot; however these tools can scratch or damage your tile flooring.
+- A razor blade or putty knife can be used to remove tar, chewing gum or any other stubborn spot; however, these tools can scratch or damage your tile flooring.

 - Do not use soaps that create suds to clean your floor as it will leave a dull finish.
 Soaps are very hard to remove from the surface as most soap has wax in them.
 Hot water is recommended to use when washing your floors.
 When you are finished washing your floors, you should rinse with plain warm water to make sure all cleaners are removed.

 - Allow floors to dry completely before walking on them to assure that moisture will not pick up dirt from the bottom of your footwear.
 Call Express for a recommendation on cleaning products.

 - Tile flooring is very durable and stable, however, it is not indestructible.
 Heavy objects can chip and break tiles.
 Always lift and replace all furniture when moving them throughout the tiled area.
 Dragging heavy items or furniture can scratch or damage your tile flooring.
 All product warranties are void from damage caused by pets and customer abuse or neglect.